caleorourke/chirp/docs/redcarpet.md

 Now that you're acquainted with the inner-workings, let's get down to the stuff you came here for---starting with paragraphs.

-Similar to Pages, Google Docs, and Word, you create paragraphs by writing one or more lines of content and separating them with blank lines.
+Similar to Docs, Word, and plain text, you create paragraphs by writing one or more lines of content and separating them with blank lines.
 This is the simplest form of writing in Markdown because it doesn't require any symbols.

 <pre>
 Lorem ipsum is simply dummy text of the printing and typesetting industry.